 She considered her time in Paris the most important time in her life, both intellectually and artistically, as she struck up friendships with expatriate academics and artists, one of which, Cuban-American avant garde playwright María Irene Fornés, became her lover.

 Susan and María moved to New York City and lived together for seven years.
-During that time, Susan had regained custody of her son and begun working on her first novel, The Benefactor, which would be published in 1963.
+During that time, Susan had regained custody of her son and begun working on her first novel, The Benefactor (1963).

 It was a novel in the form of a memoir.
 The protagonist, a Candide-esque bohemian named Hippolyte, takes the reader along for the ride as his dream world gradually becomes indistinguishable from reality.

 Susan's second novel, Death Kit (1967), is a dark Kafka like tale that takes place on a train.
 One of the passengers, a thirtysomething year old businessman with the ironic nickname Diddy, becomes convinced that he might be a murderer.

 Diddy, who recently attempted suicide, fears that he may have beaten a railroad worker to death while the train was stopped in a dark tunnel.
 Hester, the lovely yet apathetic blind girl sitting next to him, tells him that he never left his seat.
 Diddy examines his memories and dreams, trying to answer the question: did he do it?

 Susan Sontag would publish two more novels, a short story collection, and non-fiction books.
 She was also known as an essayist and published six essay collections.
 Her second and most famous collection, Styles of Radical Will (1969), contained her most controversial essay.

 Trip to Hanoi was the culmination of Susan's activism against the Vietnam War.
 She had first signed the Writers and Editors War Tax pledge, refusing to pay taxes to support the war.
 Like actress Jane Fonda, she went to Hanoi to tell the North Vietnamese side of the story.